julioisaias/contpy/README.md

 serde = { version = "1", features = ["derive"] }
 ```

+## How It Works
+Performs an initial data fetch.
+Run a comparison task between current data and previously obtained data
+If there is a new tender, it shows the new tenders that have been found.

 ## Disclaimer

 There is no relationship with Contrataciones Públicas.